-Delta Disaster Services in Biloxi
+Delta Restoration Services in Biloxi

-For water damage, Biloxi turns to Delta Disaster Services® Eastern Gulf States.
+For water damage, Biloxi turns to Delta Restoration Services® Eastern Gulf States.
 We are a full-service property restoration firm.
 Our staff and rapid response crews are on-call 24 hours per day, 7 days per week, ready to be dispatched at a moments notice to Biloxi and anywhere within our two-hour guaranteed response service area.

 We are highly trained and certified in mitigation, remediation, restoration and reconstruction.
 We are also intimately familiar with the insurance industry and will work closely with all insurance carriers to ensure that a reasonable and fair settlement is reached and that the process is as smooth and efficient as possible.

 Biloxi is a city in Harrison County, Mississippi, United States.
 The 2010 United States Census recorded the population as 44,054, and in 2016 the estimated population was 45,975.
 Along with the adjoining city of Gulfport, Biloxi is a county seat of Harrison County.
 It was first settled by French colonists.

 The city is part of the Gulfport-Biloxi metropolitan area and the Gulfport-Biloxi-Pascagoula, Mississippi Combined Statistical Area.
 Pre-Katrina, Biloxi was the third-largest city in Mississippi, behind Jackson and Gulfport.
 Due to the widespread destruction and flooding, many refugees left the city.
 Post-Katrina, the population of Biloxi decreased, and it became the fifth-largest city in the state, being surpassed by Hattiesburg and Southaven.